Part of the business planning process is writing business objectives that are translated into actionable goals.

 Timely – Is there a timeline associated with the goal to ensure a completion date?

 “If you can’t measure and monitor your goals, chances are that your employees will never achieve them and you won’t know the difference…” Managing for Dummies

 Organizational goals should be written around activities that contribute to the organization’s ability to move forward – increasing revenues, decreasing costs and improving the customer experience.

 If you take one aspect of budget costs, which could be supply costs, you can write SMART goals to reduce them.
 The goal development process includes a discussion with the appropriate people and should answer the questions: who, what, when and how.
 These four questions help to facilitate a discussion and thought process that flushes out the details needed for writing effective goals.

 Once the questions are answered a goal setting worksheet can be created as an easy visual of the goal plan.

 Now let’s look at a couple of these goals and put them in a goal document.

 One of the most important things when writing goals is the follow-up and completion of goals.
 A goal document is no more than a piece of paper if there is not a person held accountable for achieving those goals.
-For this reason, it is important to use the document to manage the performance of the employees assigned to complete the tactical steps and should also be part of the annual performance appraisal process.
+This makes it so important to use the document as a tool to help manage the performance of the employees assigned to complete the action steps and should also be part of the annual performance appraisal process.
 Managers should use this as a guide throughout the year and reinforce deadlines outlined in the document.

 A structured performance management process, which includes rewards and recognition for employees, is critical to ensuring goal completion.
 An organizations’ ability to write and accomplish annual goals is critical to achieving corporate objectives.
-For a link to this document, click here.
+For a link to an editable copy of this document, click here.

 Does your organization write annual goals?